umview/umview.github.io/_pages/about.md

 A high voltage generator (pulse form) is designed by Haixin.
 It contains multiple capacitors and a step-up transformer, and generates pulsating signals through a mechanical relay.
 It can be used to ignite flammable materials or to make electric mosquito swatters.

-__Unfortunately, some of Haixin's creations are not listed on this website, mainly due to a lack of camera equipment.
+__Unfortunately, some of Haixin's works are not listed on this website, mainly due to a lack of camera equipment.
 Additionally, due to limited materials, the original creations have to be dismantled in order to make new ones. :-(__